Estimated reading time: 5 minutes

 - If you want more of a fine pepper mix I use a small coffee grinder just for spices like this.
 It also works well for cardamom pods and black pepper too.

 - The dipping of the prawns can get quite messy so I like to use one hand for flouring and the other for egg dipping.
-This will stop you from getting crusty hands!
+This will stop you from getting crusty hands

 Disclaimer: The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.